dpretet/axi-crossbar/doc/architecture.md

 ### Shareability & Routing Tables

 Each master can be configured to use only specific routes across the crossbar infrastructure.
-This feature if used can help to save gate count as will restrict portion of the memory map to certain agents, for security reasons or avoid any accidental memory corruption. **By default a master can access to any slave**.
-The parameter `MSTx_ROUTES` of N bits enables or not a route.
-Bit `0` enable to route to the slave agent 0 (master interface 0), bit `1` to the slave agent 1 and so on.
-This setup physically isolates agents from each others and can't be overridden once the core is implemented.
-If a master agent tries to access a restricted zone of the memory map, its slave switch will handshake the request, will not transmit it and then complete the request with a `DECERR`.
+This feature, if used, can help reduce gate count, as it restricts portions of the memory map to certain agents, for security reasons or to avoid any accidental memory corruption. **By default, a master can access any slave**.

+The parameter `MSTx_ROUTES` of N bits enables or disables a route.
+Bit `0` enables routing to slave agent 0 (master interface 0), bit `1` to slave agent 1, and so on.
+This setup physically isolates agents from each other and cannot be overridden once the core is implemented.

+If a master agent tries to access a restricted region of the memory map, its slave switch will handshake the request, will not forward it, and will then complete the request with a `DECERR`.

-This option can be use to define memory region shareable or not between master agents.
+This option can be used to define whether memory regions are shared or isolated between master agents, allowing controlled access to common resources (e.g. shared memory) or strict partitioning when required for safety, security, or data integrity.